One Spark (event)

 One Spark was an annual crowdfunding festival held in Downtown Jacksonville, Florida, United States.
-In the event, "creators" displayed projects in various categories (including art, innovation, music, science, social good, and technology) and crowdfunded from attendees.
-The event also offered opportunities for private investment in projects as well as speakers, music, and entertainment.
+In the event, creators displayed projects in various categories (including art, innovation, music, science, social good, and technology) and crowdfunded from attendees.
+The event also offered opportunities for private investment in projects, as well as speakers, music, and entertainment.
 The event launched in 2013.

 History

 Development

-One Spark was conceived in 2011 by Elton Rivas, Dennis Eusebio, and Varick Rosete, three young professionals involved in Jacksonville's startup scene.
-Inspired by Brad Feld's book Startup Communities, Rivas wanted to develop Jacksonville's startup culture rather than moving elsewhere.
-The organizers modeled One Spark after events like ArtPrize and South by Southwest, planning a festival where inventors, entrepreneurs, and artists could present their projects, with attendees voting on which ones would receive the prize money.
+One Spark was conceived in 2011 by Elton Rivas, Dennis Eusebio, and Varick Rosete, three young professionals involved in Jacksonville's start up scene.
+Inspired by Brad Feld's book Startup Communities, Rivas wanted to develop Jacksonville's start up culture rather than moving elsewhere.
+The organizers modelled One Spark after events like ArtPrize and South by Southwest, planning a festival where inventors, entrepreneurs, and artists could present their projects, with attendees voting on which ones would receive the prize money.

 The project gained momentum when the organizers of a similar proposed event, an arts festival to be called the Epoch Project, suspended operations in June 2012 due to lack of funds and endorsed One Spark.
 One Spark achieved its goal of $300,000 in private donations in August 2012, and was able to hire a full-time staff to organize the event.
 By October, they had secured sponsors for $250,000 in prize money, and raised $90,000 to underwrite event costs via Kickstarter.
 The primary financial backer was former Disney and St. Joe Company executive Peter Rummell, who contributed $750,000 to the project.

 Events

 The first One Spark was held from April 17–21, 2013, and featured the work of about 900 "creators", which were displayed in venues across Downtown Jacksonville.
 The festival attracted an estimated crowd of 130,000 over five days.
 For 2014, the festival increased the payout, adding juried prizes and bonus awards to the crowdfunded amount.
 Additionally, a group of investors led by Jacksonville Jaguars owner Shad Khan pledged an amount up to $3.25 million in private investments in individual projects.
 The event ran from April 9–13, 2014.

-Founders Rivas, Eusebio and Rosete served on One Spark's Board of Directors.
+Founders Rivas, Eusebio and Rosete served on One Spark's board of directors.
 Jacksonville marketing executive Joe Sampson replaced Rivas as executive director in 2013.

 One Spark 2013

-One Spark’s inaugural event was held from April 9–13, 2014 had 130,000 attendees, 59 venues, 900 creators with 406 participating creator projects, 553 trained volunteers, and over 53,000 unique votes distributing the $250,000 crowdfund.
+One Spark's inaugural event was held from April 9–13, 2014 had 130,000 attendees, 59 venues, 900 creators with 406 participating creator projects, 553 trained volunteers, and over 53,000 unique votes distributing the $250,000 crowdfund.
 Creators had access to this crowdfund by receiving votes from the festival visitors.

 The festival was held in downtown Jacksonville, Florida, from April 17–21, 2013.
 The event featured pitch decks, where successful entrepreneurs shared their experience, music stages, food and beer villages.